-This is my first Thai food when I first arrived in this country in summer, one of the reasons is I’m a big fan of mango.
-This dessert is available all the time of year but it tastes best in the summer or mango season when the mango is sweetest and the prize is down to half.
-Just 5 minutes walk down the crowded streets, you can get a Kao Niew Ma Muang on the streets or in major shopping centers.
+This is my first Thai food when I first arrived in this country in the summer, one of the reasons is I’m a big fan of mango.
+This dessert is available all the time of the year but it tastes best in the summer or mango season when the mango is sweetest and the price is down to half.
+Just 5 minute walk down the crowded streets, you can get a Kao Niew Ma Muang on the streets or in major shopping centers.
 But the best place for me is Phaya Thai Phahon Yothin Soi 1 Lue Cha.
-The food here is served on a plate with a spoonful of sticky rice and some slides of smooth, ripened mango set aside, topping with coconut sauce and toasted sesame seeds.
-You can feel the sweetness of mango, the scent of sticky rice, and the fatty taste of coconut sauce in your first bite, and in a second, you might think this is the best dish of Thailand until you try the next food.
+The food here is served on a plate with a spoonful of sticky rice and some slides of smooth, ripened mango set aside, topped with coconut sauce and toasted sesame seeds.
+You can feel the sweetness of mango, the scent of sticky rice, and the fatty taste of coconut sauce in your first bite, and in a second, you might think this is the best dish in Thailand until you try the next food.

 Tom Yum Goong is often served in a large bowl and has many types depending on your interest.
 My Favorite Thai is Tom Yum Nam sai with clear broth but you can try Tom Yum Nam Khon with cream and coconut milk, Tom Yum Kung served with prawns and most famous with travelers, Tom Yum Po Taek for seafood, and many other variants such as Tom Yum Kha Mu (cooked with pork leg), Tom Yum Kai (a chicken version), Tom Yum Kung Maphrao (made with the meat of the young coconut and a dash of coconut milk).
 Get to Tom Yum Goong Banglamphu, a street food stall just two blocks from Khao San road, for your first Tom Yum, but don’t forget that the lemongrass and lime leaves are just for flavor, not for eating.

-Named as the most popular of the Thai curries, Panang, or called Phanaeng in Thailand has a slightly sweet and salty taste.
+Named the most popular of the Thai curries, Panang, or called Phanaeng in Thailand has a slightly sweet and salty taste.
 This Red Curry Paste is a combination of galangal, lemongrass, chili pepper, garlic, cumin seed, kaffir lime, shrimp paste, fish sauce, and palm sugar which give the food its own distinctive flavor as soon as it touches your tongue.
 Panang curry is served with meat cut into thin strips such as beef (Beef Phanaeng) or chicken (Panang Gai).
 If you are a vegetarian, you can order Panang curry with vegetables and tofu for a healthier diet.

 Comes from southern Thailand, Massaman curry is one of the best curries in this country.
 Despite the fact that it is less popular than red or green curries but from my experience, I can assure you that this dish is deserved a try.
-This curry is a mixture of curry paste, coconut milk, peanut, cinnamon, and cardamon.
+This curry is a mixture of curry paste, coconut milk, peanut, cinnamon, and cardamom.
 The last two ingredients might remind you of Indian flavor give Massaman somewhat different from other Thai curries.
 You can choose either chicken, beef, pork, or fish when ordering a bowl of Massaman and it tastes the best with Thai rice.

-Another name I highly recommend here is Pad Thai, it is unlike anything I’ve ever eaten before.
-The vendor will ask you to choose between thin or wide noodles before dropping it to a hot pan to stir-fried with onion, peanuts, shrimp, garlic, and fish sauce.
-When the food is almost done, a scrambled egg will be mixed into the noodles to stick them together and bring the delicious and fatty taste.
-Pad Thai is somewhat of sour and sweet flavor, you can always adjust the taste you like by squeezing more lime or adding more sugar.
+Another one of the best Thai dishes to try.
+Pad Thai is unlike anything I’ve ever eaten before.
+The vendor will ask you to choose between thin or wide noodles before dropping it into a hot pan to stir-fried with onion, peanuts, shrimp, garlic, and fish sauce.
+When the food is almost done, a scrambled egg will be mixed into the noodles to stick them together and bring a delicious and fatty taste.
+Pad Thai is somewhat of a sour and sweet flavor, you can always adjust the taste you like by squeezing more lime or adding more sugar.
 Now, enjoy it!

-This is not for people who are not able to eat spicy food because red hot chili peppers are considered the main ingredient of Yam Khor Moo Yang but it doesn’t mean you cannot give it a try, like other foreigners, you just simply say to the vendor ‘mai phet’ (‘not spicy’) or ‘phet nit nawy’ (‘a little bit spicy’).
+This is not for people who are not able to eat spicy food because red hot chili peppers are considered the main ingredient of Yam Khor Moo Yang but it doesn’t mean you cannot give it a try, like other foreigners, you just simply say to the vendor ‘mai phet’ (‘not spicy’) or ‘phet nit nawy’ (a little bit spicy’).
 This delicious salad consists of grilled pork slices mixed with lemon juice, onion, parsley, and lots of chilies.
-The dipping must be an equal proportion of sour, salt, spice, if it is not your interest, adjust accordingly by adding more lime or sugar.
-Now you dip a slice of pork into the dressing, eat it with a small spoon of rice and wait to get a kick in taste.
+The dipping must be an equal proportion of sour, salt, and spice, if it is not your interest, adjust accordingly by adding more lime or sugar.
+Now you dip a slice of pork into the dressing, eat it with a small spoon of rice, and wait to get a kick in taste.

 In my introduction to Tom Yum Goong, you have known Yum means spicy and sour, and now I introduce you to another Thai word, Nua, which means beef.
-So Yum Nua simply is an appetizing beef salad which is a combination of onion, spearmint, lime, dried chili, and beef is cut into thin strips.
+So Yum Nua simply is an appetizing beef salad that is a combination of onion, spearmint, lime, dried chili, and beef cut into thin strips.
 If you a fan of spicy and sour savor, Yum Nua is made for you.

 I had Geng Kheaw Wan Gai, or green curry due to its color, on my second trip to Thailand and then I couldn’t understand why I could miss this dish before because, after the first try, it became my favorite curry.
 The ingredients to make this special curry are coconut milk, eggplant, herbs like lemongrass, galangal, lime leaves,… and lots of green peppers so it is definitely not a choice for people who are less-shape spicy.
 Geng Kheaw Wan Gai has some variants for your choices: veggies, chicken, or beef.
 I often go for chicken because beef isn’t always good in Thailand.

-After a tour of food, now it is time to look for something to drink, and I would admit that Cha Yen or Thai ice tea is my first choice.
+After a tour of food, now it is time to look for something to drink, and I would admit that Cha Yen or Thai iced tea is my first choice.
 You can order this drink everywhere: at a coffee stall, a drink stand, or any restaurant in Bangkok.
 It is made from a cup of Thai tea mix, with sweetened condensed milk and lots of ice.
 You can get many different Cha Yen by ordering half and half, whole milk, coconut milk, or low-fat milk instead of sweetened condensed milk.

 If you fall in love with this iced tea, now you can enjoy it at home as well with a simple recipe: